vfmd/vfmd-spec/userguide.md

 enclosed within, and those blank lines don't cause the verbatim-HTML-mode to end.

+Please note that the part of the document that is treated as verbatim HTML will be truly output verbatim; No
+[automatic escaping][Automatic escaping for HTML output] of `<`, `>` or `&` will be done, and any backslashes will be treated as literal backslashes - not as escaping backslashes.

 <h3 id="html-blocks-within-blockquotes-and-lists">
 HTML blocks within blockquotes and lists</h3>